pollen-robotics/reachy2021-unity-package/README.md

 ## Create your own simulator

-1. Create a new 3D Unity project (or open an existing one)
+1. Create a new 3D Unity project (or open an existing one).
+2. Follow the previous installation steps to add the package to your project.
-2. Drag and drop Reachy and the Server from the Prefabs folder into your scene.
+3. Drag and drop Reachy and the Server from the Prefabs folder into your scene.
-3. Then click Play and start controlling the robot.
+4. Then click Play and start controlling the robot.

 You can create your own scene and environment for Reachy to evolve in!